mileweb/docs-content-cdn/docs/portal/certificates/overview.md

 ## Certificates Page

 Certificates are managed from the Certificates page.
 To display this page, click **Certificates** in the left pane.
 All certificates are versioned in CDN360.
 Once a version is saved, it cannot be changed.
 If you need to update an expiring certificate, you just create a new version and deploy it to replace the old one.
-At any time, only one version of each certificate can be deployed in the production or staging environment.
+At any time, only one version of each certificate can be deployed into the staging or production environment.

 The following figure shows the key elements on the page, and the table following the figure describes them.